sherlock-audit/2022-10-illuminate-judging/README.md

 Originally, I felt that this did not put user funds at risk but certainly agreed with the report (I believe we have a fix for it).
 However, it seems like this is a serious enough problem where we can keep the severity level High.
 I removed the dispute label.

+**0x00052**

+Escalate for 10 USDC

+Don't agree with high severity.
+ERC5095 normally doesn't hold any balance so any balance in the contract to be "stolen" was accidentally sent there.
+Agreed that withdraw/redeem won't work pre-maturity but given that it is basically just a wrapper on Marketplace#sellPrincipleToken, users can just use that instead.
+Medium seems more appropriate given that users have alternatives to sell pre-maturity and no funds are at risk

+**sherlock-admin**

+ > Escalate for 10 USDC
+>
+> Don't agree with high severity.
+ERC5095 normally doesn't hold any balance so any balance in the contract to be "stolen" was accidentally sent there.
+Agreed that withdraw/redeem won't work pre-maturity but given that it is basically just a wrapper on Marketplace#sellPrincipleToken, users can just use that instead.
+Medium seems more appropriate given that users have alternatives to sell pre-maturity and no funds are at risk

+You've created a valid escalation for 10 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

-# Issue H-6: Yield, Swivel, Element, APWine and Sense lend() are subject to reentracy resulting in Illuminate PT over-mint
+# Issue H-8: Yield, Swivel, Element, APWine and Sense lend() are subject to reentracy resulting in Illuminate PT over-mint

 Source: https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/179

 ## Found by
-cryptphi, Jeiwan, windowhan\_kalosec, Holmgren, kenzo, HonorLt, hyh, minhtrng
+Jeiwan, cryptphi, minhtrng, windowhan\_kalosec, HonorLt, hyh, kenzo, Holmgren

 ## Summary